 Most items on this board can be prepped in advance.
 Just melt the dark chocolate right before serving so it’s a good temperature for dipping.

-This is such a pretty dessert to serve for any occasion!
+This is such a pretty dessert board to serve for any occasion!
 In addition to being delicious, there’s something for everyone to choose from!

 Thank you all for reading and for the kind support here!
 I wish you a sweet holiday, if you’re celebrating!